commitech/blackbird/docs/method.md

 `year` : Integer.

 Returns the array of supervisor ID which duties on the parameter day, sorted from the earliest to latest.
+Each element in the array is an object consisting of `duty_id`, `supervisor_id`, and `is_free`.

 ### duty/get_original_duty_schedule